Ex-USA Gymnastics doctor Larry Nassar sentenced to 60 years on child porn charges

 After his guilty plea to criminal sexual conduct charges, attorneys representing more than 100 victims said USA Gymnastics, the US Olympic Committee and Michigan State University all "miserably failed" to protect those under their care.

-"Make no mistake: This is an American tragedy," said attorney John Manly.
+"Make no mistake: This is an American tragedy," Manly said.

 USA Gymnastics instituted dozens of changes in the wake of the scandal that the group says will help it prevent and respond to any future cases of abuse.